Adding Table of Contents for Long Forms

-In our example, we’re going to create an employee personnel form that will collect various information such as personal, dependents, emergency contacts, and interests.
+In our example, we’ll create an employee personnel form to collect information such as personal, dependents, emergency contacts, and interests.

-So to begin, create a new form and add the relevant fields.
+So, to begin, create a new form or edit an existing one to access the form builder.
+In the form builder, go ahead and add the relevant fields.
 The various information categories, as mentioned previously, will be divided by using the HTML form field.

 begin by creating your form